What to Do If Your HOA Is Not Enforcing Rules?

 If your HOA is not performing its duties or you cannot remove a nonperforming HOA board member, you may be able to bring a lawsuit against your HOA.
 Under state and federal laws, the HOA has obligations to community members.

 If you can show that your HOA is acting in a discriminatory or unreasonable way or your HOA fails to put the interest of the community above any individual interest, a lawsuit may be warranted.
-For example, if your neighbor is not fined for breaking a rule because he or she is a member of your HOA, this decision benefits only that board member.
+For example, if your neighbor is not fined for breaking a rule because they are a member of your HOA, this decision benefits only that board member.
 Worse, the decision could be detrimental to the rest of your community, such as through the reduction of property values.

 Pursuing a lawsuit against your HOA could be complicated.
 If you have a major dispute with your HOA and you have evidence against your HOA, you may want to consider filing a lawsuit.
 To win your case, you will need to prove there have been other violations of the rule by other homeowners or condo owners and that your HOA did not enforce the rules against them.